Board of Directors

 Faith Williams, serving since 2021

 Faith has worked in the field of affordable housing for over 30 years.
-She oversees 811 units of affordable housing in 23 properties owned and/or managed by Way Finders.
-Beyond a commitment to maintaining properties that support residents’ well-being, Faith oversees Resident Services and collaborates with the Real Estate Development Division to ensure the overall success of properties in their development pipeline.
+Prior to her retirement, she oversaw 811 units of affordable housing in 23 properties owned and/or managed by Way Finders.
+Beyond a commitment to maintaining properties that support residents’ well-being, Faith oversaw Resident Services and collaborates with the Real Estate Development Division to ensure the overall success of properties in their development pipeline.

 Shaundell Diaz, serving since 2022

 Shaundell Diaz is a Latina and a Person with Lived Experience who works as the Coordinated Entry Specialist for the Three County Continuum of Care/Community Action Pioneer Valley.
 She serves as a co-chair for the Communities that Care Coalition’s Racial Justice Workgroup, co-founder of the Hampden County Resource Network, a consultant for the National Coalition for the Homeless and serves as a Board Member for Craig’s Doors.

 In 2022, the RDI Board formed a Real Estate Development Committee to help refine and guide our development pipeline.
 Committee members include: